Honeybee homicide case against Syngenta pesticide unproven

 The previous research, led by French scientist Mikaël Henry and published in Science in April, showed the death rate of bees increased when they drank nectar laced with the neonicotinoid pesticide, thiamethoxam, the active ingredient in Cruiser OSR.

-“They modeled a colony that isn’t increasing in size and what we know is that in springtime when oilseed rape is blossoming they increase rapidly,” Cresswell told Reuters.
+“They modelled a colony that isn’t increasing in size and what we know is that in springtime when oilseed rape is blossoming they increase rapidly,” Cresswell told Reuters.

 The French study has been cited by scientists, environmentalists and policy-makers as evidence of the impact of these pesticides on bees, which are declining around the world.